CAIDA/corsaro3/docs/corsarotrace-README.md

     udp_dest_port_range   as a sequence (to allow for multiple non-overlapping ranges), where each sequence item must be a start port, followed by a '-', followed by an end port.
+Ranges consisting of a single port may be expressed using just the port number, without a '-' or an end port.
 The ranges are considered as inclusive, so a range of "0-1024" will include both port 0 and port 1024.
-If a range option is absent for a particular port metric, then results are produced for all 65536 possible port numbers for that metric.
+If a range option is absent fo a particular port metric, then results are produced for all 65536 possible port numbers for that metric.

 corsarotrace Tag Providers